seanmishra/wikipedia-viewer/README.md

 A web app to search and display articles from Wikipedia.

-This project is in response to the challenge "[Build a Wikipedia Viewer](http://www.freecodecamp.com/challenges/build-a-wikipedia-viewer)" and has been developed as a part of the curriculum at [Free Code Camp](http://freecodecamp.com) towards the completion and achievement of **Full Stack Web Developer** certification.
+This project was made as part of an old curriculum at [Free Code Camp](http://freecodecamp.com) towards the completion and achievement of Full Stack Web Developer certification.